List of superlative trees

 The world's superlative trees can be ranked by any factor.
-Records have been kept for trees with superlative height, trunk diameter or girth, canopy coverage, airspace volume, wood volume, estimated mass, and age.
+Records have been kept for trees with superlative height, trunk diameter (girth), canopy coverage, airspace volume, wood volume, estimated mass, and age.

 Tallest

 The heights of the tallest trees in the world have been the subject of considerable dispute and much exaggeration.
 Modern verified measurements with laser rangefinders or with tape drop measurements made by tree climbers (such as those carried out by canopy researchers), have shown that some older tree height measurement methods are often unreliable, sometimes producing exaggerations of 5% to 15% or more above the real height.
 Historical claims of trees growing to 130 m, and even 150 m, are now largely disregarded as unreliable, and attributed to human error.

 The following are the tallest reliably measured specimens from the top 10 species.
 This table shows only currently standing specimens:

 Tallest historically

-Despite the high heights attained by trees nowadays, records exist of much greater heights in the past, before widespread logging took place.
-Some, if not most, of these records are without a doubt greatly exaggerated, but some have been reportedly measured with semi-reliable instruments when cut down and on the ground.
+Despite the tall heights attained by trees in the present, records exist of much greater heights in the past, before widespread logging took place.
+Some, if not most, of these records are likely greatly exaggerated, but some have been reportedly measured with semi-reliable instruments such as tape lines, tape measures or chains, when cut down and measured on the ground by forestry officials, licensed surveyors or reputable lumbermen.
 Some of the heights recorded in this way exceed the maximum possible height of a tree as calculated by theorists, lending some limited credibility to speculation that some superlative trees are able to 'reverse' transpiration streams and absorb water through needles in foggy environments.
-All three of the tallest tree species continue to be Coast redwoods, Douglas fir and Giant mountain ash.